 - Paint a line on a railway platform and people stand further from the edge.

-- Job Centers find that rather than challenging people to say what they had done to find work over the past week asking them what they planned to do in the coming week resulted in more people coming of off benefits.
+- Job Centres find that rather than challenging people to say what they had done to find work over the past week asking them what they planned to do in the coming week resulted in more people coming of off benefits.

 - Auto enrollment in pension schemes with an option to opt out produces more personal pension engagement than opt in schemes.